Lammas24seiska/moviesearch/README.md

 -Website is responsive to screen size (works on both mobile and pc screen sizes)

+-Favorites are saved over sessions (stored in localstorage)

 Technical info:
 -Javascript (vanilla)
 -Run with VS code live server